 If you’re an existing Origin customer you can disconnect your old address online by using My Account.
 If you’re not an Origin customer, you’ll need to contact your current provider to disconnect.

-1. Compare our energy plans, find the one that’s right for you and sign up online in minutes.
+1. Head to our Compare Plans page, find the one that’s right for you and sign up online in minutes.

 2. Let Origin know your new address and your best contact details.